aimeos/aimeos-docs/src/config/admin-jqadm/supplier.md

 ## fields

-List of list and product columns that should be displayed in the supplier product view
+List of supplier list and product columns that should be displayed in the supplier product view

 ```
 admin/jqadm/supplier/product/fields = Array
 (
-    [0] => supplier.lists.position
+    [0] => supplier.lists.status
-    [1] => supplier.lists.status
+    [1] => supplier.lists.type
-    [2] => supplier.lists.type
+    [2] => supplier.lists.position
-    [3] => supplier.lists.config
-    [4] => supplier.lists.refid
+    [3] => supplier.lists.refid
 )
 ```

 * Default: Array
 * Type: array - List of field names, i.e. search keys
-* Since: 2017.07
+* Since: 2017.10

-Changes the list of list and product columns shown by default in the supplier product view.
+Changes the list of supplier list and product columns shown by default in the supplier product view.
 The columns can be changed by the editor as required within the administraiton interface.

 The names of the colums are in fact the search keys defined by the managers, e.g. "supplier.lists.status" for the status value.